When products are imported into our system, we store your data in an internal table we call your Product Catalog.

 - You may disable data scrub to bypass our system's process which removes rough characters and HTML

 - Typically data type is set to text

 These are the exact fields found in the primary source and any merge files.

 - Most source fields are automatically mapped to system fields

 - You may map additional source fields by typing the field name in the text box

 - A drop-down list appears with the available source fields

 - You can map a source field to more than one system field, but the label must be unique, such as "description" and "description_unscrubbed".

 Importing a specific source field

 Many sources will import any additional fields found from the source automatically.
-However, some sources, like Magento, are configured in our system so that you must specify additional attributes for our system to import.
+However, some sources, like Magento, are configured in our system so you must specify additional attributes for our system to import.
 This was done so that we do not import all attributes many of which may not be used in your feeds.